-Defining Dependent

-WIOA does not define dependent.
-To avoid uncertainty in making eligibility decisions regarding family size and income, the State has identified examples in which a youth must be considered as a dependent of parent(s) or guardian(s) for the purpose of determining family size for WIOA Title I Youth and Adult Program eligibility.
+Defining Dependent: WIOA does not define dependent.
+To avoid uncertainty in making eligibility decisions regarding family size and income, the State has identified examples in which a youth must be considered as a dependent of parent(s) or guardian(s) for the purpose of determining family size for WIOA Title I Youth (Young Adult) and eligibility for WIOA Title I Adult Program Priority of Service categories 1 and 2.
 These instances are:

-Example 1 Youth not yet 18, who are not emancipated youth or runaway youth, living "at home" with their parents or guardians, including individuals in the temporary care of another individual or household (but not claimed as a dependent by that household).
-Example 2 Youth ages 18-19 who are full-time students in a secondary school or equivalent and are living "at home" with their parents or guardians.
-Example 3 Youth ages 18-21 who are not full-time students and are living "at home" with their parents or guardians, and who are primarily supported by their parents.
+- Example 1: Youth not yet 18, who are not emancipated, or have not runaway, who are living "at home" with their parents or guardians, including individuals in the temporary care of another individual or household (but not claimed as a dependent by that household). - Example 2: Youth ages 18-19 who are full-time students in a secondary school or equivalent and are residing with their parents or guardians. - Example 3: Youth ages 18-21 who are not full-time students and are residing with their parents or guardians, and who are primarily supported by their parents.